Services in Kolovesi National Park

 - and Pitkäsaari Island (2 sites which are accessible also by motor boat), rocky shoreline, very little space for camping, tent platforms.

 - Kirkkoranta information- and boat launching place, tent platforms.

-- Huhtiniemi house rental hut is reserved for shepherds only in 2020.
+- Huhtiniemi house rental hut is reserved for shepherds until 19th September.
 Huhtiniemi is situated in Rekitaipale, on the southwestern part of Kolovesi National Park, and it is accessible by car.

 Lodging in the Surrounding Area